Rule #1: don’t believe what you read on the interweb about how to decarb hemp. No, it’s not 170°F for 20 minutes.

-Cannabis must be decarboxylated if it’s to be eaten, taken orally, or topically.
-If you’re making cannabutter, infused coconut oil, edibles like majoon, tinctures, or any prepartion that won’t be smoked, the cannabis needs to be decarbed first.
+Industrial hemp and cannabis must be decarboxylated if it’s to be eaten, taken orally, or used topically.
+If you’re making cannabutter, infused coconut oil, edibles like majoon, tinctures, or any prepartion that won’t be smoked, the hemp needs to be decarbed first.

-The plant itself makes THC-A and CBD-A, the acid forms of these popular cannabinoids.
-Heating cannabis converts the THC-A to THC and CBD-A to CBD.
-Because raw cannabis contains primarily THC-A eating raw cannabis doesn’t get you stoned.
+The majority of what the plant makes is THC-A and CBD-A, the acid forms of these popular cannabinoids.
+Heating hemp converts the THC-A to THC and converts CBD-A to CBD.
+(Because raw cannabis contains primarily THC-A eating uncooked cannabis doesn’t get you intoxicated.
 Heat decarbs THC-A turning it into THC.
-Smoking marijuana decarbs the THC and you get high.
+That’s why smoking marijuana gets you high.

 There’s a lot of confusion online about proper decarbing.
 The answer depends upon what you’re trying to do.